jlevy/og-equity-compensation/README.md

 - 🄳 **Fully diluted** refers to all of the shares that have been issued, all of the shares that have been set aside in a stock incentive plan, and all of the shares that could be issued if all convertible securities (such as outstanding warrants) were exercised.
-  A key difference is that this total will include all the shares in the employee option pool that are reserved but not yet issued to employees.
+  A key difference is that this total will include all the shares in the employee [option pool](#stock-and-shares) that are reserved but not yet issued to employees.
-  (The option pool is discussed more below.)
 - 🔹 If you’re trying to figure out the likely percentage a number of shares will be worth in the future, it’s best to know the number of shares that are fully diluted.
 - ☝️ The terminology mentioned here isn’t universally applied.